-We’ll even bet that the first time you encountered a revolving door you went around and around a couple of times before passing into or out of the building.
+We’ll even bet that the first time you used a revolving door you went around a couple of times before passing into or out of the building.
 Didn’t you?
 Admit it!

-Revolving doors consist of three or four doors — often called wings or leaves — that are spaced an equal distance from each other around a center shaft.
+Revolving doors consist of three or four doors called wings or leaves.
+They are spaced an equal distance from each other around a center shaft.
 They rotate in a circle inside of a cylinder.
 The cylinder can be small, with just enough space for one person between wings, or it can be large enough to allow several people or even strollers or luggage racks to fit between wings.

-The revolving door was invented in 1888 by Theophilus van Kannel from Philadelphia, Pennsylvania.
+The revolving door was invented in 1888.
+Its creator was Theophilus van Kannel from Philadelphia, Pennsylvania.
 An old urban legend holds that revolving doors were invented to prevent horses from entering buildings.
 Although that’s funny, it’s not true.

-Revolving doors also allow more people to enter and exit buildings more quickly.
+Revolving doors also allow more people to enter and exit buildings faster.
 Using a revolving door, people can enter and exit a building at the same time.
 Regular doors force one person to wait while the other passes through.

 Architects like revolving doors because they enhance the entrances of buildings.
-Not only do they reduce the amount of street noise heard by those inside, they also eliminate the annoying sound of slamming doors.
+They reduce the amount of street noise heard by those inside.
+They also eliminate the annoying sound of slamming doors.

 Have you ever used a revolving door?
 If you could have one in your home, would you?
 They certainly have many benefits.
 What other interesting doors would you like to know about?

 Standards: CCRA.L.3, CCRA.L.6, CCRA.R.1, CCRA.R.2, CCRA.R.4, CCRA.R.10, CCRA.SL.1